-This Directive and e-AMLIS contain Priority Documentation Forms to assess and document the seriousness of health and safety problems and to demonstrate how a water supply problem qualifies for expenditures under Section 403(b) of SMCRA.
-Documentation evaluations must be completed for each Priority 1 or 2 Problem Type feature or Section 403(b) WS problem being entered into e-AMLIS after December 12, 2012.
-Specific Problem Type features that were entered into e-AMLIS before the date of this Directive will have supporting Priority Documentation Forms contained in hard-copy files unless or until they are uploaded to the system by the State/Tribe.
-The Priority Documentation Form is an essential component of AML problem and priority verification and is central to any OSM review and approval action.
-Completed Priority Documentation Forms must be uploaded to e-AMLIS and maintained for recordkeeping purposes and for OSM review during updates and for oversight.
+This Directive and eAMLIS contain Priority Documentation Forms to assess and document the seriousness of health and safety problems and to demonstrate how a water supply problem qualifies for expenditures under Section 403(b) of SMCRA.
+Documentation evaluations must be completed for each Priority 1 or 2 Problem Type feature or Section 403(b) WS problem being entered into eAMLIS after December 12, 2012.
+Specific Problem Type features that were entered into eAMLIS before the date of this Directive will have supporting Priority Documentation Forms contained in hard-copy files unless or until they are uploaded to the system by the State/Tribe.
+The Priority Documentation Form is an essential component of AML problem and priority verification and is central to any OSMRE review and approval action.
+Completed Priority Documentation Forms must be uploaded to eAMLIS and maintained for recordkeeping purposes and for OSMRE review during updates and for oversight.

-A single Priority Documentation Form may be used to assess and document multiple occurrences of the same Problem Type (Problem Type features) as long as the form is properly notated and each occurrence is the same priority and reflects the conditions outlined on the completed form.
+A single Priority Documentation Form may be used to assess and document multiple occurrences of the same Problem Type (Problem Type features) if the form is properly notated with detailed information and separate sections addressing each problem type in addition to summarized comments in the PAD Comment box (left hand panel in eAMLIS), and each occurrence is the same priority and reflects the conditions outlined on the completed form.